 - Does the invitation indicate a dress code?
 If it does, adhere to that dress code.
 If it doesn’t, wear a suit.

 - Consider time of day and season.
 Generally speaking, daytime weddings require lighter colors, whereas nighttime weddings require darker ones.
-Winter lends itself to darker colors in general, you should wear heavier weight wools and flannels in the fall and winter to keep yourself comfortable.
+Autumn lends itself to warmer colors in general, you should wear heavier weight wools and flannels in the fall and winter to keep yourself comfortable.

 - You don’t have to adhere to a color scheme.
 The vast majority of weddings have color themes (“wedding colors”) that are decided by the couple in the beginning planning stages.
 It influences everything from flower arrangements to napkin colors.
 It often has a say in what grooms and groomsmen wear too.